FAFSA

 Make sure you have the important pieces of information listed here.
 Having everything together before you start will make filling out the FAFSA easier.

-To file your FAFSA, you (and one of your parents, if you are a dependent) need to create a Federal Student Aid (FSA) ID.
+To file your FAFSA, you need to create a Federal Student Aid (FSA) ID.
 This is a username and password combination that you’ll use to securely access your financial aid information and electronically sign your FAFSA.

 Learn more about your FSA ID